 Welcome to the Malama Collective!

-The Malama Collective began with four psychotherapists, engaging the question of what it is to practice psychodynamically informed psychotherapy in such a time as this.
-The Malama Collective, is a collaboration of living into this question in four ways:
+The Malama Collective began with four psychotherapists, engaging the question of what it is to practice psychodynamically informed psychotherapy in a way that engages the social barriers that create and maintain inequity and inequalities in access to mental health services as well as barriers to care.

 Engage in Community Building